Honoring Tony West

 Times Square, New York, NY

-Online registration for this event is here.
-Please email Seth Rosen at firstname.lastname@example.org if you are interested in attending.
+Online registration for this event is now closed.
+Please email Seth Rosen at firstname.lastname@example.org and Nicole Fox at email@example.com if you are interested in attending.

 During his time at Uber, Tony has helped lead the company’s cultural transformation, implement a world-class governance model, guide the company’s IPO, develop multifaceted DEI initiatives, and introduce robust corporate transparency initiatives.
 Under Tony’s leadership, Uber proactively released a first-of-its-kind US transparency safety report and became one of the first tech companies to end mandatory arbitration and the use of confidentiality agreements for sexual assault and misconduct victims.